What Are The Best Public Schools in Etobicoke?

 Mississauga and Brampton

 Oakville, Burlington, Milton, Georgetown and Hamilton

 Vaughan, Markham, Richmond Hill, and York Region North (including Aurora & Newmarket)

 The rankings here are the amalgamation of two separate reports we have compiled: SUSI’s 7-year EQAO Rankings and SUSI’s Potency Rankings.

 SUSI’s 7-year EQAO Rankings are mostly self-explanatory.
 In order to measure the consistency of a school’s performance, we compiled the scores from the last 7 years of EQAO scores for each of Etobicoke’s Public schools.
 The more recent the year, the more weight that year’s EQAO scores were given.

 SUSI’s Potency Rankings attempt to measure how well a school’s principals and teachers are performing vis-a-vis how well they are EXPECTED to perform, given their district’s socio-economic lot.
 In other words, schools in districts that have parents with a higher-than-average income and education level, and that have less ESL students and single parents, are EXPECTED to perform better than their less-fortunate counterparts.
 If a school isn’t performing up to expectation, that should be noted.
 Likewise, if a school is performing well ABOVE expectation, that should also not just be noted, but congratulated!

-The combination of these two studies (along with a “consistency factor”) provide us with the crucial information we need to help young families find the best Etobicoke school district for them to live in.
-We publish our opinion of the Best 20 Public Elementary Schools in Etobicoke a couple months after we determine them for ourselves – but of course the full version of the latest rankings are always available for counsel towards our current home-seeking clients.
+The combination of these two studies (along with a “consistency factor”) provide us with the crucial information we need to help young families find the best Etobicoke Public school district for them to live in.
+We publish our opinion of the Top 5 Public Elementary Schools in Etobicoke a couple months after we determine them for ourselves – but of course the full version of the latest rankings are always available for counsel towards our current home-seeking clients.